-✓ The Black Mouth Cur is a mediumto large-sized cattle and hunting dog, which was developed in the southern United States as an allaround working dog.
-Though no one knows their exact lineage, the Black Mouth Cur is believed to descend from ancient European and Asian Cur-type herding and hunting dogs.
-The Black Mouth Cur is considered a member of the Herding Group by the United Kennel Club.
+The Black Mouth Cur is a medium- to large-sized cattle and hunting dog that was developed in the southern United States as an all-around working dog.
+Though no one knows their exact lineage, the Black Mouth Cur is believed to descend from ancient European and Asian Cur-type herding and hunting dogs; the Black Mouth Cur is considered a member of the Herding Group by the United Kennel Club.
 The breed is short-coated, drop-eared, athletic, tractable, and aggressive with quarry but typically gentle with humans.
 The Cur is an intelligent and obedient dog that can work in warm to hot, humid conditions when most nuisance bear activity occurs.